-The aim of the YouSpotter workgroup is to collect, create and provide tools that enable teachers in HEIs to spot students that are suited for Honors programs and would most benefit from educational settings that go beyond the regular formal curriculum.
-You Spotter provides a diverse toolkit to choose from, depending on teaching real context and ranging from a general Talent Characteristics Spotter List, to questionnaires, as well as to student assignments in various formats.
+The aim of the YouSpotter workgroup is to collect, create and provide tools that enable teachers in HEIs to spot students that are suited for Honors programs and would benefit the most from educational settings that go beyond the regular formal curriculum.
+YouSpotter provides a diverse toolkit to choose from, depending on teaching context, and ranging from a general Talent Characteristics Spotter List, to questionnaires, as well as to student assignments in various formats.

-One of the You Spotter instruments addresses the entrepreneurial talents through a tool-kit including 5 specific instruments: the Teacher Nomination Guide; The Self-Nomination Guide; The Peer-Nomination Guide; The Entrepreneurial Traits Into Action (narrative tool) and the Questionnaire on entrepreneurial behaviour.
+One of the YouSpotter instruments addresses the entrepreneurial talents through a toolkit including 5 specific instruments: The Questionnaire on Students Entrepreneurial Behaviour; the Teacher Nomination Guide (ETCL-TNT); The Self-Nomination Guide (ETCL-SNG); The Peer-Nomination Guide (ETCL-PNG); The Entrepreneurial Traits into Action (narrative tool) (ETCIAL).

-The Questionnaire Students Entrepreneurial Behaviour is an instrument aiming to help teachers in assessing students on behaviors that are relevant to potentially talented entrepreneurs.
+The Questionnaire Students Entrepreneurial Behaviour is an instrument aiming to help teachers in assessing students on behaviors that are characteristic of potentially talented entrepreneurs.
 Also, this instrument can guide students for entrepreneurial talent self-evaluation.

-This instrument represents a validated measurement scale for entrepreneurial orientation.
-It was elaborated in the frame of an international research context, by Schmidt, S., Bohnenberger, M.C., Panizzon, M., Ampessan Marcon, R. S., Toivonen, E., Lampinen, M. (2018).
-The items were developed for each the entrepreneurial dimensions extracted from the literature.
+This instrument represents a validated measurement scale for entrepreneurial orientation elaborated on in an international research context by Schmidt et al. (2018).
+Measurement items were developed for each the entrepreneurial dimensions extracted from the literature.
 These items were submitted to experts on entrepreneurial development in each country and university where the measurement instrument was to be applied: VIA University in Denmark, HAMK University in Finland, Feevale and UCS universities and Brazil.
 The final sample consisted of 2.175 students.
 Students were characterized by age of 21 to 25 years (37.5%), female (57.1%), no economic dependents (73.2%), with 25 to 50% of their course completed (28.6%) and not having their own business (87.9%).